Wilfred Thesiger: Reputation

 Thesiger's reputation in England was built on his travels, writings and military service.
 Those who met him found him traditional and old fashioned.
 Among the Arabian people, his reputation was based on their personal knowledge of him as an adventurer.
 Salim bin Ghabaisha described him, fifty years after their travels together, as "loyal, generous, and afraid of nothing".

 In popular culture

 In 2008, Majid Abdulrazak, an Emirati film director, produced a film version of Arabian Sands which was self-funded and employed actors from the United Arab Emirates and Oman in most of the major roles.

 A documentary about Sir Wilfred was made by producer Les Guthman in 1999, A Life of My Choice.

 Thesiger was a guest on the BBC's Desert Island Discs, broadcast on 6 October 1979.

 Wilfred Thesiger's role in Ethiopia is mentioned several times in The Desert Scorpions by Hugo Pratt.
 This comic book series is partially set amidst the Second World War's East African campaign.

-Eric Newby mentions his meeting with Wilfred Thesiger at the end of his book A Short Walk in the Hindu Kush, with comments on his personality and expedition preparation.
+Eric Newby mentions his encounter with Wilfred Thesiger at the end of his book A Short Walk in the Hindu Kush, with comments on his personality and expedition preparation.